NNPDF/nnpdf/doc/sphinx/source/vp/dataspecification.rst

     - { dataset: LHCBWZMU8TEV, cfac: [NRM], custom_group: pepa }
     - { dataset: ATLASWZRAP36PB}

-Note that we didn't set any group for ``ATLASWZRAP36PB``, that's ok: any datasets which are not explicitly given a ``custom_group`` get put into the ``unset`` group.
+Note that we didn't set any group for ``ATLASWZRAP36PB``, but that's ok: any datasets which are not explicitly given a ``custom_group`` get put into the ``unset`` group.